Complete Golf Store Business Logo

 Mistake #6: Picking The Wrong Club Type

 Besides the direct influencers, other factors can alter your swing.
 When you choose the wrong kind of clubs, you end up with a poor shot, even with the right swing style.
-Make sure that you understand the function of each club and pick the right one.
+Make sure that you understand the function of each club and pick the right one for each shot.

-Not all clubs are the same, and not all clubs give you the same swing style.
+Not all clubs are the same, and not all clubs give you the same ball flight and distance.
 So, even if you have perfected your swing, before any competitive match, you should make sure that you try out all your clubs before you play.

 Frequently Asked Questions